krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Toolkit](http://docs.pcalc.org/api/pcalc.html).

 The toolkit is an open source reference implementation of the core concepts in the presence calculus.
-It is currently situated as a middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.
+It is currently situated [^-alpha-disclaimer] as a middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

+[^-alpha-disclaimer]: As of writing, the toolkit is still in an alpha state, and is under active development and evolution.
+It is not ready for production use, but can be used as reference to understand how the concepts we define are implemented in code.

 In the API documentation, we go into the concepts at a level of rigor that you'll need to compute and build applications based on the presence calculus.